aegatlin/notes/README.md

 # Notes

 This is a repository of personal tech notes.

-Please visit [notes](https://austin-e-gatlin.gitbook.io/notes/) on [Gitbook](https://www.gitbook.com/) to explore.
+Visit [notes.gatlin.io](https://notes.gatlin.io) to view via the beautiful [Gitbook](https://www.gitbook.com/) UI.

 ## Uncategorized notes